-Day 2 - Spring Skiing and Stargazing
+Day Two - Spring Skiing

 Blissfully exhausted from the previous day, you both relish a guilt-free sleep-in.
-Wrapped in warm blankets, it takes some convincing to get, what’s usually your first task of the day, coffee.
+Wrapped in warm blankets, it takes some convincing to get a freshly brewed cup of coffee.
 A long, lazy brunch is just what you had in mind and the chef doesn’t disappoint.

 Returning to the city feeling like you’ve given each other the attention you both deserve feels rewarding.
 You remind each other of your favourite parts of your time away and make plans to do it again.
 This time, a little sooner.